pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 #### Commands received by Arduino via Bluetooth and actions

 After the Bluetooth connection is established between Arduino and Android Application, the Arduino start waiting for a message from the remote control.
-The table bellow shows the messeges processed by Arduino.
+The table below shows the messeges processed by Arduino.

 | Character | Description |
 | --------- | ----------- |